rspec/rspec-metagem/Upgrade.markdown

 ### New `eq` matcher.

-`Rspec::Matchers` now offers you two approaches to differentiating between object identity.
+`RSpec::Matchers` now offers you two approaches to differentiating between object identity.
 You can use the rspec-1 approach:

     actual.should == expected     # object equality